 Outrageous acts prompt outrage.
 Wilson Gavin’s actions outraged LGBTIQ people and their allies.
 They said so on social media.
 Some said unforgivable things.
 But, LGBTIQ people are just people and some people do say unforgivable things.
 Young Extinction Rebellion protestors suffer continual vicious media and social media vilification and there have been no reports of deaths.

 Wilson Gavin had LGBTIQ, LNP and religious friends at the time of his death.
 Comments from friends and relatives make it obvious that they loved him while recognising his problems.
-They all obviously would have been there for him had he reached out.

 The conspiracy theory

 The Canberra Declaration says, “The Canberra Declaration’s own Jean Seah was a friend of Gavin’s.
 She explains that Gavin was familiar with this kind of overblown response to his political convictions… Seah is puzzled about the circumstances surrounding Gavin’s death…

 “We received an unconfirmed report that Gavin’s body was found on the train station platform, and not on the tracks.
 For an apparent suicide, this seems unusual and should at least raise questions—particularly given the harassment and lethal threats he encountered online in the hours leading up to his death.”